JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

 - I tested the Python file for PEP8 compliance at Pep8Online and it was fully compliant (see image below);
 ![pythonvalidator](https://user-images.githubusercontent.com/71781554/121774027-ce712380-cb77-11eb-8046-a92883bebaab.png)

-- I ensured that alt tags were added to all images and that aria labels were added to all background images for accessibility purposes.
+- In order to ensure that the site has very good accessibility, I ensured that alt tags were added to all images and that aria labels were added to all background images.
+The site scored an accessibility score of 100 in the Google Lighthouse review (see Further Testing section below).

 ### Client Stories Testing
 The most direct path through the website is as follows:
-- Home – Phrases – Login (if a user) or Register (if not a user)
+- Home – Phrases – Login (if a user) or Register (if not a user).
 - On the Home page, the user is presented with the options of going to the Phrases, Login or Register pages through three call to action buttons (as detailed below);
     1. "Go To Phrases": From Home – Phrases
     2. "Go To Login": From Home - Login